 If you desire to volunteer at Interfaith Community Sanctuary, we encourage you to attend services, classes and gatherings and to connect with our members, officers and ministers in person.
 Following this initial contact there may be opportunities to volunteer.
 Please refer to our monthly bulletin for a gathering that appeals to you.

 We offer public interfaith gatherings within our sacred space and at other houses of worship.
 We collaborate with many faith and spiritual communities in the creation of dialogs, services, and symposiums.

 Yearly we welcome high school students to receive community service hours through volunteering at Interfaith Community Sanctuary.
 We have welcomed students from Ballard, Roosevelt and Bishop Blanchet High Schools.
-In 2010 we hope to also welcome students from Arts In Motion School.

 To VOLUNTEER, CONTACT: Rev. Karen Lindquist: 206.783.1618.

 * Rabindranath Tagore was the first Asian (from Bangladesh) to win the Nobel Prize for Literature.
 He is credited for giving the title 'Mahatma' to Gandhi out of his deep reverence and respect.
 He wrote the anthems for India and Bangladesh.
 His book of song offerings, 'Gitanjali' is a favorite.